junouno7/markerscanner/README.md

 # ArUco Marker Scanner

-A Python application for detecting and identifying custom ArUco markers using a camera.
+A real-time web application that detects and identifies ArUco markers through live camera feed using Flask, WebSocket, and OpenCV for computer vision processing.
 The app is designed to detect 50 custom + 200 dictionary 6x6 ArUco markers (with IDs 0-249) and display their ID numbers.

 ## Live site